mimshins/react-containerized-state/README.md

 Fast and minimal state container which can be used and shared across React or non-React components.

-Using it with React components is objectively better than built-in `useState` React hook due to the removal of unnecessary renders.
-It is optimized in a way that only the components that need the container's value (via `useValue()` hook) are rendered upon state change.
+Using it with React components is objectively better than built-in `useState` React hook due to the removal of unnecessary renders and the shareability of the states.
+It is optimized in a way that only the components that need the container's value (via `useValue()` hook) or the selected values (via `useValueSelector()` hook) are rendered upon state change.

 ## Installation